How NUCALA Works

 NUCALA reduces the number of eosinophils (ee-uh-sin-uh-fils) in the blood.
 Eosinophils are a type of white blood cell that is a normal part of the body's immune system.
 Too many eosinophils can contribute to inflammation, which is a key component of EGPA.
 The mechanism of action of NUCALA is not fully understood.

 How you will receive NUCALA

-Once you receive your injections, you may be asked to stay in the office while your healthcare provider monitors you for any allergic reactions, including anaphylaxis.
-It's possible that some serious allergic reactions can occur hours or days later.
+- If you receive your injections in your doctor’s office, you may be asked to stay in the office so your healthcare provider can monitor you for any allergic reactions, including anaphylaxis.
+Then you'll be able to leave, though sometimes serious allergic reactions can occur hours or days after.

 Get more tools

 Since EGPA is rare, you're probably no stranger to research and finding answers to your questions.
 If you'd like to learn more about EGPA and how NUCALA may help, sign up to have helpful information sent directly to you.